Why Toddlers Don’t Take NO for an Answer

 According to a senior scientist at the Hospital for Sick Children in Toronto, Dr Paul Frankland, infantile amnesia is caused by the extremely fast development of nerve cells in a part of the brain that registers events and records them as memories—the hippocampus.
 Due to an “overload” in the hippocampus when forming new neurons, the “filing” takes a back seat.

-What this means, basically, is that the memory for skills develop faster than the memory for facts.
+What this means, basically, is that the memory for skills develops faster than the memory for facts.
 Your toddler is too busy learning new skills that his brain forgets, or leaves out the countless times you’ve told him ‘no’ to something.

 Go easy on your tykes, they’re doing their best at learning and developing.
 Be patient and gently reiterate your message to them – it isn’t like they’re doing it on purpose!

 Toddler behaviour: The rat maze test

 To test this theory, Dr Frankland performed a test on a group of baby mice.
 He deliberately slowed down their hippocampus development.
 He initially taught the mice how to go through the maze and just like human toddlers, the baby mice would actually not recall how to navigate the maze in a few days.

 However, with their neurons set on developing at a slower rate, these baby rodents could actually remember how to find their way out of the maze days after being trained.

 You may not be too fond of the fact that it sounds as if we just compared your kids to a bunch of rodents.
 Before you get too upset though, what we’re trying to say is, be patient with them.
 Your toddlers are learning and growing as fast as they can – their brains are hurrying to store all the information they can.